 Hello, I am exploring DrumSoulDance to bring together drummers, musicians and dancers to provide fitness and wellness programs using lessons learned from indigenous cultures in integrating music and movement for optimum health and fitness.
 A model from the dance community for these kinds of programs can be found on the Dance page.
-As described on my home page I have followed an evolutionary journey from drum facilitation and health to drum and dance that I discovered recently.

 — David Hale

 The goal of this site is to promote the recreational, healing and wellness benefits of rhythms, sound and dance discovered from research, holistic and community drumming practices, in some cases integrated with visualization and meditative techniques, as well as influences from indigenous cultures, where appropriate.